mikewebbtech/mikewebbtech-hugo/content/articles/2018/2018-01-20-kernel-patch-and-compile-the-ubuntu-way.md

 ---
-title: "Kernel patch and compile the Debian/Ubuntu way"
+title: Kernel patch and compile the Debian/Ubuntu way
 date: 2018-01-20T23:31:53
-summary: "Continuing on with my theme of compiling and patching linux kernels a la: [Kernel patch and compile the Fedora way](http://webby.land/2018/01/18/kernel-patch-and-compile-the-fedora-way/) [A more elegant: Quick and dirty kernel patch and build](http://webby.land/2018/01/19/a-more-elegant-quick-and-dirty-kernel-patch-and-build/)..."
+summary: Continuing on with my theme of compiling and patching linux kernels.
+Let's look at the Ubuntu way that creates a .deb file for use with  apt package manager.
+Git work flow thrown in for free.
+draft:
+categories:
+  - home-lab
+tags:
+  - linux
+  - kernel
+  - ubuntu
+  - opensource
 ---

+This article continues on from  [Kernel patching and compile the fedora way](2018-01-19-a-more-elegant-quick-and-dirty-kernel)
-Here is how I patch and compile new kernels for Ubuntu/Debian distributions.
+Here is how I patch and compile new kernels for **Ubuntu/Debian** distributions.
 More specifically, create .deb files to be used by the Advanced Packaging Tool (apt)

-**Prerequisites**
+### Prerequisites

 make sure your system is updated and you have the required applications and libraries to compile a kernel.